proxymallick/Rolling-Ellipse-Dynamical-System-Simulation/README.md

 This is side project which was under taken to simulate a constrained rolling ellipse using concepts of **Lagrangians** (lagrange multiplier method), generalized coordinates, **Euler-Lagrange** equation.

+* Item 2
+  * Item 2a
+  * Item 2b

 The following procedure is followed in order to simulate a rolling ellipse in Matlab
       * Defining coordinate systems and constraints
-      * Finding the equations of motions.
+      * Finding the equations of motions
       * Representation of the state-space equations
       * Simulations in Matlab.